Constrained multi-objective optimization of process design parameters in settings with scarce data: an application to adhesive bonding: Multi-objective optimization: main concepts and problem description

 \item $\mathbf{x}^{(1)} \prec \prec \mathbf{x}^{(2)}$ means $\mathbf{x}^{(1)}$ strictly dominates $\mathbf{x}^{(2)}$ iff $f_j(\mathbf{x}^{(1)}) < f_j(\mathbf{x}^{(2)}), \forall j \in \{1, \dots, m\}$ \end{itemize}

-The optimizers of the individual objectives are not usually of particular interest for the decision-maker, since these only reflect the extremes of the so-called \emph{Pareto front} (i.e., the evaluation of the Pareto set in the objective space).
+The optimal solutions for the individual objectives are usually not of interest to the decision-maker, since these only reflect the extremes of the so-called \emph{Pareto front} (i.e., the evaluation of the Pareto set in the objective space).
 The geometry of the Pareto front can be very diverse (see, e.g., Figure \ref{fig:pf} for two examples generated from artificial test problems), and is usually unknown upfront.

-The reader is referred to \cite{Marler04} for a comprehensive survey on \emph{deterministic} multi-objective methods for engineering problems; in such methods, it is assumed that the objective (and, potentially, constraint) functions can be observed without noise (e.g., through a deterministic simulator, or noise-free experiments).
-In practice, however, the objective and constraint observations are often \emph{noisy} \cite{Forr09}.
-The literature on \emph{stochastic} multi-objective optimization algorithms is scarce, and consists mainly of evolutionary algorithms (see e.g., \cite{chugh2017survey}), and Bayesian multi-objective optimization algorithms (see e.g., \cite{Seb19rev}).
+Often, it contains infinitely many solutions; the multi-objective optimization algorithm then tries to approximate this front with a finite discrete set.
+The solution to be implemented in practice will then depend on the preferences of the decision-maker.
+The reader is referred to \cite{chugh2017survey} for a comprehensive survey on \emph{deterministic} multi-objective methods for engineering problems.
+In such methods, it is usually assumed that the objective and, if applicable, constraint functions can be observed without noise (e.g., through a deterministic simulator, or noise-free experiments).
+However, in the adhesive bonding problem discussed here (and in practical settings in general), the objective and constraint observations are \emph{noisy} \citep{Forr09,horn2017first}.